-While not a strictly traditional farmhouse material, concrete has the necessary roughness and neutral tones to work well in a modern farmhouse bathroom.
-Here, a concrete vanity contrasts with an ornate brass mirror and a chandelier, while little glass jars filled with sprigs of eucalyptus add uniquely Australian country flavour.
+It’s not a strictly traditional farmhouse material.
+But concrete has the necessary roughness and neutral tones to work well in a modern farmhouse bathroom.
+A concrete vanity can look amazing contrasted with an ornate brass mirror and a chandelier, for example.

 16. Opt for a simple colour scheme

 An all-white farmhouse bathroom benefits from some crisp black accents for little bursts of contrast.
-Stacked white subway tile and a marble-topped Shaker-style white cabinet are offset by the black drawer knobs, industrial black lights and black framed mirrors.
-Dashes of colour are introduced for interest via the cane basket, vase of foliage and the antique area rug.
+For example, black drawer knobs, industrial black lights and black framed mirrors.
+Dashes of colour can be introduced for interest in the décor.

-Alternatively, choose from a palette of natural neutrals to bring the feeling of the outdoors in.
-Here, the walls match the lovely sage colour of the little secondhand table that has been reinvented as a farmhouse vanity.
+Or choose from a palette of natural neutrals to bring the feeling of the outdoors in.
+Sage is a lovely tranquil nature colour for a modern farmhouse bathroom.

 18. Add wooden accents

 Natural-looking timber is another classic characteristic of the farmhouse style.
-Introduce natural or lightly-stained hardwood floors and complement with little timber accents, wood-framed mirrors are a simple way to add more timber to your space.
+Introduce natural or lightly-stained hardwood floors.
+And complement with little timber accents, like stools or wood-framed mirrors.

 19. Install a clawfoot tub

 Iconic and full of character, a cast-iron vintage tub will always spell farmhouse character.
 Original tubs can be very heavy, so check your floor can withstand the weight.
 Otherwise, choose a modern clawfoot tub made of lighter materials, or go for a simple freestanding tub instead.